Psybah/housify-landing-page/README.md

 ## Overview

-Housify is a smart real estate platform designed to transform the house hunting experience in Nigeria.
+Housify is a proptech solution designed to transform the house hunting experience in Nigeria.
 Our platform connects house seekers directly with landlords, eliminating middlemen and unnecessary costs.
 Whether you're looking for a new apartment, a short-term rental, or a permanent home, Housify makes the search simple, transparent, and hassle-free.

 **Live Demo**: [Housify App](...)